Connection types overview

-While the USB tethering may look promising as the way to connect remote DesktopSMS device over USB connection, there are still some caveats:
+While the USB tethering may look promising as the way to connect remote DesktopSMS device over a USB connection, there are still some caveats:

 - USB tethering cannot be enabled permanently or automatically and needs to be enabled manually every time you want to connect to the remote device.

 - USB tethering allows computers to use mobile phone's internet access (but it doesn't mean it will).
-In case you have limited mobile data plan this may be a potential problem.
+In case you have a limited mobile data plan this may be a potential problem.

 Wired network connection (USB-C Ethernet adapter)

-You can discover, pair and connect such remote DesktopSMS devices using network connection as well.
+You can discover, pair and connect such remote DesktopSMS devices using a network connection as well.
 When a device is discovered on a wired network interface it is displayed with the [ETH0] tag (or with some different number) appended to the device name.

 Bluetooth is wireless point-to-point connection between your computer and remote device.
 It is a secure and convenient connection, but requires both computer and remote device to have compatible bluetooth radio available.